-31/Dec/22 31/Dec/21
+31/Dec/23 31/Dec/22

 EUR EUR

-Bank Borrowings - 99,192,248

-Bonds 552,666,321 -
+Bonds - 552,666,321

-Total 552,666,321 99,109,248
+Total - 552,666,321

 The fair value is calculated by the method of discounted cash flows, using the curve of interest rate on the date of the statement of financial position in accordance with the characteristics of each loan.
 The disclosure of the fair value is made based on a set of relevant observable data, which fall within level 2 of the fair value hierarchy.
-The range of market rates used to calculate the fair value ranges between 1.872% and 3.1444% (2021: -0.574% and 0.3018%) with maturities of one week and ten years, respectively.
+The range of market rates used to calculate the fair value as at 31 December 2022 ranged between 1.872% and 3.1444% with maturities of one week and ten years, respectively.